 In the 19th century the château passed to the hands of the Comte de Marigny who dramatically transformed the building.
-The monumental staircase of honour adjoining the east wing to the south was razed and its adjacent tower levelled, along with almost all of the east wing, leaving only its facade standing.
+The monumental staircase of honour adjoining the east wing to the south was razed and its adjacent tower levelled, along with almost all of the east wing, leaving only the facade standing.

 After the Second World War, the château became a rest home managed by the nearby Decazeville coalmines.
 The château’s grand apartments were partitioned into smaller rooms to accommodate spaces for the care and rest of the 20th century residents.